giantswarm/releases/azure/v16.1.1/README.md

 This is a bug fix release to handle a problem during upgrades we found in release 16.1.0.

 > **_Warning:_** The `flatcar` image included in this release enabled `cgroups v2` by default.
 Java applications can crash if they are using older JDK versions because they are unable to identify the memory limits from `cgroups v2`.
 This has been fixed on newer JDK versions.
-Please make sure that your applications are using the latest JDK 15 or JDK 17 before upgrading to this release.
+Please make sure that your applications are using the latest JDK 15, JDK 16 or JDK 17 before upgrading to this release.
 Upstream issue: https://bugs.openjdk.java.net/browse/JDK-8230305 .

 ## Change details